Math Functions

 - MR (Memory Recall): Pulls the total off the shelf.

+- MC (Memory Clear): Wipes the shelf clean.
 By keeping partial totals in memory, you eliminate "Transcription Errors"—the most frequent cause of mistakes in engineering exams and professional reports.

 The "Inverse" Functionality